 In order to prevent these devastating problems, action is needed.
 The best course of action is periodontal maintenance.

 What is periodontal maintenance?Periodontal maintenance is the regularly scheduled cleaning of your teeth to remove bacteria as well as plaque and tartar buildup.
-On average, the treatments are done about every three months, but your exact schedule will be determined by Dr. Scholes based on your individual needs.
+On average, the treatments are done about every three months, but your exact schedule will be determined by Dr. Scholes and Dr. Haskell based on your individual needs.

 BenefitsThere are a multitude of benefits involved in periodontal maintenance:

-In Between MaintenanceYour general dentist and Dr. Scholes will determine how often you should receive periodontal maintenance.
-Usually, it is recommended that these appointments be alternated between Dr. Scholes and your general dentist.
+In Between MaintenanceYour general dentist and Dr. Scholes or Dr. Haskell will determine how often you should receive periodontal maintenance.
+Usually, it is recommended that these appointments be alternated between Dr. Scholes or Dr. Haskell and your general dentist.
 Between each visit, you should continue to care for your teeth to help improve the condition of your mouth.